mebobby2/cronop/README.md

 Upto:

 https://book.kubebuilder.io/cronjob-tutorial/running.html
-Now that we know it’s working, we can run it in the cluster
+Now that we know it's working, we can run it in the cluster

-Before that
+Before that: Now that the controller is runnable, play with it and understand how all the code works